 How to: Apply Conditional Visibility Controls

-Some reports have data that is printed conditionally.
-For example, if the request page for the report has a Show Address Details check box, then the address details are printed only if the check box is selected.
-Another example is a report that could show data based on a value such as a balance.
+Some reports have sections that are printed conditionally.
+For example, if the request form for the report has a Show Address Details check box, then the address details are printed only if the check box is selected.
+As another example, a report could show data based on a value such as a balance.
 If the balance is 0, then the report does not show the balance.
-To specify conditional visibility in an RDLC report layout, use an expression on the Visibility property of the report item or table row.
+In the Classic report layout, you can use section triggers to specify the conditions for showing the data.
+In a client report definition (RDLC) report layout, section triggers are not supported.
+To specify conditional visibility in an RDLC report layout, use an expression on the Visibility property of the control or table row.

-In the development environment, on the Tools menu, choose Object Designer.
+In the Classic client, on the Tools menu, click Object Designer.

-In Object Designer, choose Report, select the report that you want to modify, and then choose Design.
+In Object Designer, click Report, select the report that you want to modify, and then click Design.

 In Visual Studio, in the Report.rdlc file, select the control or table row that you want to show conditionally.